 The first thing you may be asking yourself is what is Traveller 2e?
 Traveller is a tabletop science fiction RPG released in 1977 by Game Designer’s Workshop.
 The setting takes place in the Milky Way Galaxy during humanities Third Imperium.
 Faster than light travel has allowed the human race to travel among the stars colonizing, empire building, trading etc. There are alien species and playable races but for the most part the setting is pretty human centric.

-Since its release Traveller has had a couple of different publishers and as it stands there are at least two licensed publisher that I am aware of; Steve Jackson Games’ GURPS Traveller and Mongoose Publishing’s Mongoose Traveller 2nd Edition (MGT2).
+Since its release Traveller has had a couple of different publishers.
+Marc Miller, the creator of Traveller holds the license under Far Future Enterprises and as it stands there are at least two licensed publisher that I am aware of; Steve Jackson Games’ GURPS Traveller and Mongoose Publishing’s Mongoose Traveller 2nd Edition (MGT2).
 For this introduction I will be speaking directly to MGT2 as it the system that I play and is licensed on Fantasy Grounds.

 In the campaign that I am Refereeing we run a Trader style campaign where my players fly arounds with their ship trying to make money from trading system to system.
 I sprinkle in the published adventure content and weave in a story with their trade ambitions to form a story arc for my players to hopefully enjoy.